ProSolo/benchmarking_prosolo/analysis_pipelines/README.md

 # Snakemake pipelines for the benchmarking of ProSolo

 This folder contains the Snakemake pipelines used for the ProSolo benchmarking paper "ProSolo:
-Accurate Variant Calling from Single Cell DNA Sequencing Data".
+Accurate and Scalable Variant Calling from Single Cell DNA Sequencing Data".

 DISCLAIMER: These analysis pipelines have grown over the years, and I cannot recommend them as a model for new pipelines.
 For some ready-to-use workflows and good templates for new